 Check frequently – remove these pests with a blast of water rather than having to resort to chemical solutions.

-For severe infestations use Neem Oil for control.
+For severe infestations use natural organic Neem Oil for control.

 Is Stephanotis Toxic or Poisonous to People, Kids, Pets?